TryGhost/express-hbs/README.md

 ## Template options

+The main use case for template options is setting the handlebars "data" object - this creates global template variables accessible with an `@` prefix.

 Template options can be set in 3 ways.
 When setting global template options they can be [passed as config on creation of an instance](https://github.com/barc/express-hbs#usage), and they can also be updated used the `updateTemplateOptions(templateOptions)` method of an instance.
 To set template options for an individual request they can be set on `res.locals` using the helper method `updateLocalTemplateOptions(locals, templateOptions)`.

 Both of these methods have a companion method `getTemplateOptions()` and `getLocalTemplateOptions(locals)`, which should be used when extending or merging the current options.